 We’re excited to welcome you to Nova Scotia — our backyard — and we’re sure that one trip will only leave you wanting more.

 One of Canada’s most famous routes, you’ll love cycling Cape Breton and experiencing its beautiful valleys, stunning Highlands National Park and charming towns and villages.
 Our tour starts and finishes in the picturesque town of Baddeck.
 From there, we cycle clockwise on the Cabot Trail, visiting the angler’s paradise of Margaree Valley, the French community of Chéticamp, where there’s the chance to go whale watching, and the gorgeous Cape Breton Highlands National Park, where we’ll keep company with wildlife.
 The rides on this tour range from easy to challenging, and it is most suitable for cyclists of moderate fitness levels and higher.
 Van support is provided for any riders who would like a break.
-Read more about this exciting tour.
+Read more about this six-day itinerary here including 2018 scheduled departures and prices.

 The tour hugs the coastline of the Atlantic Ocean and is ideal for those who want to get up close and personal with some of Nova Scotia’s cozy fishing villages and the province’s history.
 Though the journey starts and ends in Halifax, the cycling begins in the small but active community of Hubbards.
 From here, you'll ride around the Aspotogan Peninsula en route to Lunenburg.
 Its old town is a designated UNESCO World Heritage site; established in 1753, it is the best surviving example of a British settlement in North America.
 Along the way there will be seaside picnics, secluded beaches and even sea kayaking.
 Cycling during this trip is easy to moderate and suitable for all fitness levels.
 Van support is always nearby for those who would like it.
-Learn more about this six-day adventure.
+Read more about this six-day itinerary here including 2018 scheduled departures and prices.

 This five-day tour of Lunenburg and its neighbouring towns will enchant independent cyclists who want to experience Nova Scotia’s culture and nature.
 A shuttle will meet groups in Halifax and transport you to Lunenburg.
 Cycling routes will lead you around Mahone Bay, home to a thriving artist community, and LaHave, where wildlife spotting should be on the agenda.
 While in Mahone Bay, there’s also the opportunity to explore the area’s 350 islands by kayak.
 Before returning back to Halifax, our shuttle will make a stop at the Peggy’s Cove — you’ll definitely want to keep your camera nearby to capture this stunning landmark.
 This tour is suitable for all fitness levels, as rides range from easy to moderate.
-Read more about this self-guided tour.
+Read more about this itinerary here including 2018 scheduled departures and prices.

 The highest tides in the world, rich Acadian history and famous Nova Scotian lobster: This six-day tour is a favourite for cyclists looking to experience some of the province’s greatest hits.
 Your first two days are based in and around Annapolis Royal, before heading east toward Nictaux and then, finally, Wolfville.
 Along the way, you'll indulge in fresh fruit from roadside stands, a lobster dinner and the sights offered by the tides of the Bay of Fundy.
 On your last day we encourage cyclists to head to Grand Pré for a first-hand look at the rich but troubling history of an Acadian community.
 Level of difficulty on this tour’s rides range from easy to moderate, and this trip is suitable for all fitness levels.
-Learn more about this diverse itinerary.
+Read more about this itinerary here including 2018 scheduled departures and prices.